hyperswarm/hypersign/README.md

 If called with a string the string will be hashed, to a generic hash of `size` length.

-If called without any inputs, or with a number, random butes of `size` length will be
+If called without any inputs, or with a number, random bytes of `size` length will be returned

 #### `sign(value, options)`